fvangef/mlgsc/man/mlgsc_train.1.md

 A binary file containing the model.
 By default, the file's name derives from the multiple alignment file's name, but it can be specified with option **-o**.

+The program may also output warnings (unless verbosity is set to 0, see option **-v**) in the following situations:

+* if a taxon is found in the alignment but not in the phylogeny
+* if a taxon is found in the phylogeny but not in the alignment

+in both cases, the taxon is ignored.

 # OPTIONS

 -o, \--output-file *filename*